Yoozie-au/yoozie/hugo/content/destinations/nsw/central-coast/gosford/carawah-reserve.md

 ---
 title: Carawah Reserve
-description: Carawah Reserve is a park in West Gosford.
-It is a great picnic spot and place for the kids to enjoy a short walk on an elevated boardwalk over salt marshes, swamp forests, mudflats, mangroves and seagrasses.
+description: Carawah Reserve is a park in West Gosford with a short walk that is pram and wheelchair friendly.
+It is a great picnic spot with an elevated boardwalk over salt marshes, swamp forests, mudflats, mangroves and seagrasses.
 image: ''
 headline: Carawah Reserve
 tags: